patriciaschaffer/llm-models-not-agents/glossary.md

 ---

+### Agency
+The capacity to set goals, make choices, and act with intent.
+LLMs can mimic agency through language, but do not possess true agency.

+---

 ### Projection

 The psychological act of attributing human-like qualities (e.g., intention, emotion) to a system.
 LLMs often evoke projection due to their fluent, social outputs.

+---

+### Persona

+A constructed identity or role a system adopts in interaction.
+Personas guide tone, behavior, and perceived purpose — but remain surface-level simulations, not selves.

+---

+### Archetype

+A universal pattern or role — like the Hero, Trickster, or Mentor — that recurs across stories and cultures.
+Archetypes shape expectations and guide interpretation, including how users make sense of model outputs.

 ---

 ### Drift